sulliops/query-redirect/README.md

 ---

+This repository contains two files: `index.html`, which is a test page that demonstrates how the redirect works, and `redirect.html`, which is a basic template for the redirect script (inculdes a cancel button).
+Most users will only ever need `redirect.html`, and it can be customized easily.

 You can clone this repository for a ready-to-go redirect page, which can be uploaded to any webroot and modified to your liking.
 A live version of this page is also available at https://query-test.000webhostapp.com.